Love Your Brain: Supplements & Simple Daily Habits for a Sharper, Happier Future

 - SuperFeast Lion’s Mane 100 g – traditionally used to support clear thinking, mental focus and healthy cognitive function.

-- Seeking Health Phosphatidyl Serine 60 caps – supports healthy cell signalling involved in memory, learning and clear mental processing.
+- Seeking Health Phosphatidyl Serine 60 caps – supports healthy cell membrane signalling involved in memory, learning and clear mental processing.

 - Natroceutics Saffron BioActive 30 caps – standardised saffron extract to support emotional balance, calm focus and a positive outlook.